bwang514/PerformanceNet/README.md

 **[Update 2/17]** Data download and pre-processing scripts are uploaded, expect to upload the full model very soon.

 PerformanceNet is a deep convolutional model that learns in an end-to-end manner the score-to-audio mapping between musical scores and the correspondant real audio performance.
-Our work represents a tiny and early-stage towards the dream of **The AI Musician**.
+Our work represents a humble step towards the dream of **The AI Musician**, and we hope it can inspire more people to work towards the dream.

 Find more details in our AAAI '19 [paper](https://arxiv.org/abs/1811.04357)!